-6) Given two DNA sequences S and iS that are each other's inverse (for example 5'-GATCAT-3' and 5'-TACTAG-3'), what does their dotplot look like?
+6) Given two DNA sequences that are each other's inverse (for example 5'-GATCAT-3' and 5'-TACTAG-3'), what does their dotplot look like?

 7) The figure below shows a nucleotide base pair; identify it (note that dX indicates a deoxyribonucleotide, as contained in a DNA molecule, while rX refers to a ribonucleotide, as found in an RNA molecule).
+Hydrogen atoms are omitted.